• Skip to primary navigation

 Spicely says all its spices are produced in a dedicated, gluten-free facility and are certified gluten-free by the Gluten Intolerance Group.

-This is the ONLY full-line of certified gluten-free spices I’m aware of, and you can purchase them in some grocery stores and on Amazon.
+Spicely is the only brand offering a full-line of certified gluten-free spices I know.
+You can purchase them in grocery stores and on Amazon.

 The Spice Hunter says on its website, “Our spices and spice blends do not contain gluten.
 Our Organic Dip & Seasoning Mixes, Turkey Brines, and Global Fusion Rubs are certified gluten-free by the Gluten Intolerance Group.”